 I have been travelling throughout the country, made many presentations and much lobbying efforts at all levels of the entire cotton value chain (from farmer to apparel retailer), interest groups, local officials and central government entities, drafted project proposal and was much praised for this ‘missionary work’.
 However, I didn’t succeed kicking off experimental projects.

-Sponsored by La Siesta we finally carried out a project on our own on four farms on a total of 20 hectares in the Department of Tolima in Colombia.
+Sponsored by La Siesta we finally carried out a project on our own on five farms on a total of 20 hectares in the Department of Tolima in Colombia.
 Yields were not quite in accordance with expectations but we managed to produce certified organic cotton, GOTS certified yarn, and GOTS certified hammocks made of the harvested cotton, all within a record project time of one year (PLAOC – Interim Report).

 This encourages me to reshape a bit my initiative, take my newly won experiences to other countries and to present SOCiLA with a new homepage.